 Morrie turned to look at his sister, who slowly nodded her head.
 Letting out a sharp breath, Morrie sat back against his seat.

-A few minutes of silence passed as Jason looked at the steering wheel, thinking of what to say.
+A few moments of silence passed as Jason looked at the steering wheel, thinking of what to say.
 He then took a deep breath and turned around to face Morrie and Suzu who still sat motionless in their seats.
 They each stared down toward the floor, wanting to avoid Jason’s gaze.
 Finally, after what seemed like an eternity to Morrie and Suzu, Jason spoke.

 “First of all, I want to say how truly sorry I am…for everything.
-I should never have acted that way regardless of the situation.
-And I hope that you both can forgive me.”
-Jason said with a sincere and tender look in his eyes.
-Something which Morrie and Suzu had never seen before.
+I should never have acted that way regardless of the situation and I hope that you both can forgive me” Jason said with a sincere and tender look in his eyes — something which Morrie and Suzu had never seen before.

 He continued speaking.
 “And you’re right, Morrie.
 I don’t know what you two are going through.
 All I can do is put myself in your shoes and try to understand what you’re dealing with right now.
-And I hope that you and your sister will be as patient with me as I try to do that, even if I don’t deserve it.”
-Morrie looked at him and nodded his head after a moment.
-Suzu also gazed at Jason and gave him a small smile.
+And I hope that you and your sister will be patient with me as I try to do that, even if I don’t deserve it.”
+Morrie looked at Jason and nodded his head after a moment.
+Suzu also looked at Jason and gave him a small smile.

-“Of course” Suzu said as she and Morrie opened the doors next to their seats.
+“Of course,” Suzu said as she and Morrie opened the doors next to their seats.
 They stepped out of the car.